ajlopez/AjGenesisNode/README.md

 Local modules in `ajgenesis/modules` directory.
 - 0.0.6: Published.
 Global command loads model from `models` directory if exists.
 - 0.0.7: Published.
 Fix bug in load model from directory.
+- 0.0.8: Published.
+Fix bug in bin, and weird \r\n issue, removed to \n, for Linux

 ## Contribution